- Overview: Poland

 Employment Agreements in Poland

 Polish Labor Code provides for three types of employment agreements:

-- Employment contract for a trial period, limited to three months, after which the employee will either be terminated or become an unlimited term employee.
+- The employment contract for a trial period is limited to three months, after which the employee will either be terminated or become an unlimited-term employee.

 - Employment contract for a fixed term, with a pre-defined date or event for termination of labor.

 - Employment contract for an unlimited term, where the employee is hired for a permanent full-time position.

 All employment agreements are concluded in writing, and they must clearly outline the terms and conditions of employment, including:

 - Contract type (trial, fixed term, or unlimited)

 Part-time employees are entitled to the same employment conditions and terms as full-time employees performing identical or similar work.

 In Poland, a fixed-term employment contract ends on an agreed-upon calendar date or when a specific event, such as the conclusion of a project, occurs.
 Fixed-term contracts can be renewed between the same parties up to three times, but the total duration of employment may not exceed 33 months.